gkumar9891/apostrophe-cms-all-topics/README.md

 Right now, [all the juicy info is in the A3 docs](https://a3.docs.apostrophecms.org), so head over there and start reading!
 This boilerplate project is a fun introduction to the UI, but you'll want to know more to really try it out.

+### topic covered

+added another html in piece type like for piece type index page '/' url and '/:slug' for show.html and /:slug/:team for team.html